 The best defence against these spammers is knowledge.
 The more you know about SEO and internet marketing, the less likely you’ll be to fall for spammers’ tricks.
 You don’t need to be an expert, but knowing the basics of how SEO works can go a long way.
 And if you’re ever unsure, we’re always happy to help.
 Just send their message to us and we’ll gladly take a look at it for you.

-Don’t forget that Pronto now provides advanced SEO services!
+Don’t forget that Pronto now provides professional SEO services!

 As the Director of Client Marketing Services at Pronto, Tim works closely with our clients to help them build and strengthen their online presence through a wide range of digital marketing channels.